chanshiyucx/blog/journal/004-sungrow-interview-simulation.md

 I appreciate you sharing that figure.
 However, €55k is significantly below market rates for a frontend developer with 8 years of experience.
 Based on my research and the value I can bring to Sungrow, I'm confident that €65k-€70k is fair.

+> The salary is €67k with performance bonus potential.
+Does that work for you?

+> Yes, that works for me.
+That's within my expected range.

 > What's the minimum salary you would accept?

 Based on the Munich market and my background, I believe €65k is a fair salary.